iam-feature/nani-musique/index.md

 ### DesignOps
 #### Mastering Engineer and Universal Design for Learning & Living

-Entertaiment and Music Copyright, Publishing and Creative Supervision
+Entertainment and Music Copyright, Publishing and Creative Supervision
 * Provisioning guidance to clients, students, and prospects protecting their creative works
 * Business mechanisms that can affect the use of their songs and those of their clients
 * Serve as a creative liaison between the music industry, the visual-media industries, and creative design